-COEJL is guided by its governance committee which brings together prominent Jewish environmentalists, including veteran leaders and cutting edge activists.
-The governance committee meets every other month.
-Several governance committee members are leaders with other major Jewish organizations including the Jewish Council for Public Affairs
+COEJL is guided by the COEJL Committee which brings together prominent Jewish environmentalists, including veteran leaders and cutting edge activists.
+The committee is part of the Equal Opportunity and Social Justice Task Force (EOSJ) of the Jewish Council for Public Affairs (JCPA,) COEJL’s parent organization, and is chaired by Rabbi Fred Scherlinder Dobb.

 Nathan Arbitman, Head of Product Management, Dupont Photovoltaic Solutions